AATF: Antarctic Training Facility

 Tekkion: A mysterious class of mecha that predates Bionic, but is far more advanced.
 Mecha of this class have the best overall stats.

-Troid: A sub-group of mecha that generally rely on boosters, hover cushion-engines, or some other form of propulsion for primary movement.
+Traversaloid : A sub-group of mecha that generally rely on boosters, hover cushion-engines, or some other form of propulsion for primary movement.
 Initially used for construction, mining, and other labor-intensive jobs, they have also been converted into fighting machines.
 Usually they are somewhat smaller than their massive mechanized counterparts, though this is not always the case.
-Their full and formal title is traversaloid.
+They are often called “troids.”

 Turbon (Turbonic): A new hybrid, experimental mixture of Tekkion and Bionic know-how.
 Mecha of this class are faster, more maneuverable, and have better armor than their Bionic predecessors.

 Turbo spear: A pole-shaped, retractable melee weapon designed for use by the TXMMI-5 Redeemer.
 Either bludgeon end of this spear can produce stationary kinetic energy extensions powerful enough to burn and/or slice through any conventional surface.
 While it stores a small charge to produce these extensions, the power to keep its energy spearheads active and at full strength comes from contact with the Redeemer’s gauntlets, which transfer energy from its energy matrix into the spear.
 The spear then processes and magnifies this energy through turbines embedded near either end of the weapon.

 Twilight Brigade: The believed title of the presumed mercenaries bearing the motif of silver stripes.